Deepest-Project/Transformer-TTS/README.md

 2. I use additional ["guided attention loss"](https://arxiv.org/pdf/1710.08969.pdf) with a coefficient '10'
 3. Batch size is important, so I use gradient accumulation
    (batch_size: 64 succeed / 32 failed)
+4. Only when concatenating the input and output of the MultiheadAttention layer, it works

 ## TODO
 1. Weighted Stop token prediction